yamanperker123/StickyNote/README.md

 # StickyNote
-This project act as a simple sticky note application.
+This project is an SAP Fiori application designed to function as a simple sticky note.
 ## Features
 - The note has a title and a body section.
 - The title field is required.